Bhumin26/LinkedIn-Clone-Web-Application/README.md

 # LinkedIn Clone Web Application

 This is a web application that aims to replicate the core features and functionality of the popular professional networking platform, LinkedIn.
-It is built using HTML, CSS, and JavaScript.
+It is built using HTML, CSS, and PHP.

 ## Features